Free Database Libraries, ODBC Drivers, SQL Servers

 Free SQL Database Servers

-The Microsoft SQL Server 2008 Express Edition is the free version of Microsoft's SQL Server.
-You need to have Windows XP, Windows Server 2003, Windows Server 2008 or Vista to run it.
-You are limited to running the server on a machine with only 1 CPU and 1 GB of RAM, and each database is restricted to 4 GB of data.
+The Microsoft SQL Server Express Edition is the free version of Microsoft's SQL Server.
+You are limited to use on a computer with only 1 CPU socket or 4 cores (whichever is lesser), 10 GB of storage, a subset of management tools available, and possibly other restrictions.

 FirebirdSQL is an open source relational database based on the Interbase 6 engine.
 It runs on Linux, Windows, and a number of Unix systems.